balusena/networking-for-devops/01-Networking for DevOps/Networking for DevOps.md

 </body>
 </html>
 ```
-This will send an HTTP GET request to the example.com host.
+This will send an HTTP GET request to the example.com host.This is the HTML content of the "Example Domain" website at
+http://example.com, which is commonly used for testing purposes.
+The website displays a simple message and a link for
+more information.